 In any CFD trading context, leverage is an important component.
 Few investors have the capital resources necessary to profit from CFDs without leveraging their trades, meaning that the leverage ratios offered by a brokerage will have a direct impact on the risk and reward levels that traders will see.
-Leverage on IG varies by asset, but runs around 20:1 on shares, 200:1 on Forex and indices and 50:1 on commodities.
+Leverage on IG as discussed in our comparison between IG Markets and Axitrader varies by asset, but runs around 20:1 on shares, 200:1 on Forex and indices and 50:1 on commodities.
 Unfortunately, leverage does put IG at a disadvantage to other brokers, which will often offer ratios as high as 500:1 on Forex and indices.

 When you open an account with IG you must select your base currently.
 Most Australian traders will choose the default which is the AUD.
 The minimum deposit is AUD $450 and an inactivity fee is charged if no activity occurs over a two year period.
 There are four main funding methods for an account.

 - Debit Card – There is no charge on debit card deposits which are instant when processed through the CFD trading platform.

 - Credit Card – There is a 0.5% MasterCard charge and 1% for Visa which like a debit card is processed instantly.